nuxt-modules/shopify/.github/CONTRIBUTING.md

 ## Releasing

-1. Update the version in `package.json` and `bun.lock`.
+1. Update the version in `package.json`.
 2. Update the changelog in `CHANGELOG.md`.
-3. Commit the changes and push to the `main` branch.
+3. Commit the changes and merge to the `main` branch.
 4. Create a new release on GitHub.
-5. Run `bun run release` to publish the package to npm.

 [Learn more about semantic versioning](https://semver.org/).